AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 These selections support mindset shifts in building trust, selling ideas, understanding social capital, and navigating innovation ecosystems.

+* **Rules of Engagement: Making Connections Last** — Dr. Froswa’ Booker-Drew
+* **Front Page Wisdom: Navigating Leadership, Pressures, and Barriers as a Woman of Color** — Dr. Froswa’ Booker-Drew
+* **Empowering Charity: A Narrative of Philanthropy** — Dr. Froswa’ Booker-Drew
+* **The Culture Map: Breaking Through the Invisible Boundaries of Global Business** — Erin Meyer
+* **The Seven Faces of Philanthropy: A New Approach to Cultivating Donors** — Russ Alan Prince and Karen Maru File
+* **Innovation Capital: How to Compete and Win Like the World’s Most Innovative Leaders** — Jeff Dyer, Nathan Furr, Curtis Lefrandt
+* **The Innovator’s DNA: Mastering the Five Skills of Disruptive Innovators** — Jeff Dyer, Hal Gregersen, Clayton M. Christensen
+* **Shut the Hell Up and Sell: Selling Without Selling Out** — Ronnell Richards
+* **The Knowledge Café: Create an Environment for Successful Knowledge Management** — Benjamin C. Anyacho, MBA, PMP
+* **The Go-Giver: A Little Story About a Powerful Business Idea** — Bob Burg and John David Mann
+* **The Go-Giver Influencer** — Bob Burg and John David Mann
+* **Relentless: From Good to Great to Unstoppable** — Tim S. Grover with Shari Wenk
+* **Rework** — Jason Fried and David Heinemeier Hansson
+* **Originals: How Non-Conformists Move the World** — Adam Grant
+* **How to Know a Person: The Art of Seeing Others Deeply and Being Deeply Seen** — David Brooks
+* **The Coaching Habit: Say Less, Ask More & Change the Way You Lead Forever** — Michael Bungay Stanier
+* **The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter** — Michael D. Watkins
+* **The Effective Executive** — Peter F. Drucker
+* **Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones** — James Clear
+* **Deep Work: Rules for Focused Success in a Distracted World** — Cal Newport
+* **Business Chemistry: Practical Science for Work and Life** — Deloitte Research
+* **Range: Why Generalists Triumph in a Specialized World** — David Epstein
+* **Moonshot: Game-Changing Strategies to Build Billion-Dollar Businesses** — Luis Perez-Breva
+* **The 12 Week Year: Get More Done in 12 Weeks Than Others Do in 12 Months** — Brian P. Moran, Michael Lennington
+* **The Four Factors of Trust: How Organizations Can Earn Lifelong Loyalty** — Ashley Reichheld and Amelia Dunlop
+* **HBR Guide: Setting Your Strategy** — Harvard Business Review
+* **The Customer-Funded Business: Start, Finance, or Grow Your Company with Your Customers' Cash** — John W. Mullins

+---

+## 🔑 Influence, Trust & Communication Across Organizations

+> Influence is about pull, not push.
+You build trust over time, not by title alone but through credibility, clarity, and consistent contribution.
+Understand that power exists at **every level of an organization**.
+Executive titles don’t always mean decision-making authority, and grassroots champions often hold the key to momentum.

+Tailoring communication to your audience — whether pitching ideas, managing up, or building coalitions — is essential.
+These resources help decode the **language of decision-makers** and foster collaboration across hierarchical and matrix structures.

+---

+## 🎨 Creativity & Personal Growth

+* **The Artist’s Way: A Spiritual Path to Higher Creativity** — Julia Cameron
+* **The Pocket Guru: Guidance and Mantras for Spiritual Awakening and Emotional Wisdom** — Dr. Siri Sat Nam
+* **You Learn by Living** — Eleanor Roosevelt
+* **Becoming** — Michelle Obama
+* **Hidden Figures** — Margot Lee Shetterly
+* **The Memo** — Minda Harts
+* **Set Boundaries, Find Peace** — Nedra Glover Tawwab
+* **Rest Is Resistance** — Tricia Hersey
+* **The Secret Language of Color Cards & Guidebook** — Inna Segal
+* **Eleven Rings** — Phil Jackson
+* **Mindshift** — Barbara Oakley
+* **No Ceilings, No Walls** — Lisa Ann Edwards
+* **Rainmaker** — Jeffrey J. Fox
+* **The Path** — Laurie Beth Jones
+* **Adversaries into Allies** — Bob Burg
+* **The Element** — Sir Ken Robinson and Lou Aronica
+* **The Power of Broke** — Daymond John with Daniel Paisner
+* **Contagious** — Jonah Berger
+* **Be So Good They Can’t Ignore You** — Cal Newport
+* **The Psychology of Money** — Morgan Housel
+* **We Should All Be Millionaires** — Rachel Rodgers

+---

+## 🔧 Business, Technical & Data Fluency

+This section is designed to help technical professionals grow their business acumen, communicate across roles, manage resources effectively, and lead projects with clarity.
+It blends foundational knowledge with strategic thinking and emergent technologies — supporting transitions from execution to influence.

+### 🧭 Strategic Communication & Executive Fluency

+# 📚 Cross-Industry Innovation & Leadership Reading List

+Welcome to a living reading list curated to reflect the evolution from engineer and individual contributor to cross-industry innovation leader.
+These resources span leadership, influence, innovation capital, strategic communication, organizational dynamics, social capital, philanthropy, and personal development.

+They reflect 15+ years of growth — from engineering execution to leading innovation in traditional, formal, and informal education settings and beyond.

+> 🛠️ This document is actively evolving.
+Treat this version as current, but updates are ongoing.
+Suggestions welcome via GitHub Issues or Discussions.

+---

+## 🌟 Innovation Capital, Influence & Leadership

+These selections support mindset shifts in building trust, selling ideas, understanding social capital, and navigating innovation ecosystems.

 - **Rules of Engagement: Making Connections Last** — Dr. Froswa’ Booker-Drew
 - **Front Page Wisdom: Navigating Leadership, Pressures, and Barriers as a Woman of Color** — Dr. Froswa’ Booker-Drew
 - **Empowering Charity: A Narrative of Philanthropy** — Dr. Froswa’ Booker-Drew
 - **The Culture Map: Breaking Through the Invisible Boundaries of Global Business** — Erin Meyer
 - **The Seven Faces of Philanthropy: A New Approach to Cultivating Donors** — Russ Alan Prince and Karen Maru File
 - **Innovation Capital: How to Compete and Win Like the World’s Most Innovative Leaders** — Jeff Dyer, Nathan Furr, Curtis Lefrandt
 - **The Innovator’s DNA: Mastering the Five Skills of Disruptive Innovators** — Jeff Dyer, Hal Gregersen, Clayton M. Christensen
 - **Shut the Hell Up and Sell: Selling Without Selling Out** — Ronnell Richards
 - **The Knowledge Café: Create an Environment for Successful Knowledge Management** — Benjamin C. Anyacho, MBA, PMP
 - **The Go-Giver: A Little Story About a Powerful Business Idea** — Bob Burg and John David Mann
 - **The Go-Giver Influencer** — Bob Burg and John David Mann
 - **Relentless: From Good to Great to Unstoppable** — Tim S. Grover with Shari Wenk
 - **Rework** — Jason Fried and David Heinemeier Hansson
 - **Originals: How Non-Conformists Move the World** — Adam Grant
 - **How to Know a Person: The Art of Seeing Others Deeply and Being Deeply Seen** — David Brooks
 - **The Coaching Habit: Say Less, Ask More & Change the Way You Lead Forever** — Michael Bungay Stanier
 - **The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter** — Michael D. Watkins
 - **The Effective Executive** — Peter F. Drucker
 - **Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones** — James Clear
 - **Deep Work: Rules for Focused Success in a Distracted World** — Cal Newport
 - **Business Chemistry: Practical Science for Work and Life** — Deloitte Research
 - **Range: Why Generalists Triumph in a Specialized World** — David Epstein
 - **Moonshot: Game-Changing Strategies to Build Billion-Dollar Businesses** — Luis Perez-Breva
 - **The 12 Week Year: Get More Done in 12 Weeks Than Others Do in 12 Months** — Brian P. Moran, Michael Lennington
 - **The Four Factors of Trust: How Organizations Can Earn Lifelong Loyalty** — Ashley Reichheld and Amelia Dunlop
 - **HBR Guide: Setting Your Strategy** — Harvard Business Review
 - **The Customer-Funded Business: Start, Finance, or Grow Your Company with Your Customers' Cash** — John W. Mullins

 ---